isabella232/media-analytics.en-1/help/sdk-implement/end-of-support-faqs.md

    [Media Analytics Extensions: new implementations](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-media-analytics)

-1. Do I need to have Launch as a tag management system?
-What if I don’t want to use Launch?​

-   For mobile, Launch is required to configure the Media Extensions such as the Mobile Services UI.
-In the mobile app use case, it is not used as a tag management system.

 1. Does this end of support impact the SDK for tvOS?

    Yes, for tvOS (version 10+) the recommended implementation is to migrate to the Media Analytics Extensions.
 AEP SDK support and Media Analytics Extension support is planned for June 2020.
 For additional information, see [Migrating from the standalone Media SDK to Adobe Launch - iOS](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-ios.html).